 The Department of Architecture traces it origins to a January 1913 decision by the University of Washington regents to approve a new College of Fine Arts with departments of art, music, drama and architecture.
 The University hired Carl F. Gould, a graduate of Harvard and the Ecole des Beaux Arts, to shape the new department.
-The program initially grew slowly; from eleven or twelve students in 1914, enrollment climbed to 38 in 1922 and 47 in 1923.
+The program grew slowly initially; from eleven or twelve students in 1914, 38 in 1922, and 47 in 1923.
 From the beginning, local practicing architects served on juries and as visiting critics beginning a tradition that continues today.

 In 1937, the Department of Architecture moved into the second floor and part of the first floor of the former AYP Fine Arts Palace; in 1949-50, the School of Architecture would take over nearly the entire building and it would be renamed Architecture Hall.
 Just before World War II, the school had just over 100 students.

 After the War, the program grew rapidly as those returning from military service sought professional education with the support of the G.I.
 Bill.
 In the late 1940s the school adopted the methodology of the Bauhaus and embraced the Modern Movement.
 By the mid-1950s there were over 275 students and nearly 20 faculty.